Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test6_clue_analysis(gemini).md

 ### Fake Clues: 5/5
 **Excellent - Outstanding**

-The fake clues clearly point away from the correct answer (Pizza Margherita) by describing complex, modern dishes with exotic ingredients, thus misdirecting the player towards the other choices.
+The fake clues clearly point towards incorrect choices (dessert and noodle-based dishes), effectively misdirecting the player and avoiding any mention of pizza or its characteristics.

 ✅ Strengths:
 - Effectively misdirect to wrong answer choices